List of UK top-ten singles in 2001: Multiple entries

 Two hundred singles charted in the top 10 in 2000, with one-hundred and ninety singles reaching their peak this year (including the re-entry "Set You Free" which charted in previous years but reached a peak on its latest chart run).

 Seventy-three artists scored multiple entries in the top 10 in 2001.
-Jennifer Lopez and the three members of Destiny's Child (Beyonce, Kelly Rowland and Michelle Williams) shared the record for most top 10 hits in 1986 with five hit singles each.
+Jennifer Lopez and the three members of Destiny's Child (Beyoncé, Kelly Rowland and Michelle Williams) shared the record for most top 10 hits in 1986 with five hit singles each.
 Both of these artists totals included a guest spot on the charity single "What's Going On" by Artists Against AIDS Worldwide (also known as All Star Tribute).
 American girl group Destiny's Child were one of two artists along with Steps to have more than three singles reach the top 10.
 "Independent Women" and "Survivor" both reached number-one in the UK.
 "Bootylicious" peaked at number two and "Emotion" landed one place lower at number three.
-The group were to go on hiatus the following year, with Beyonce and Kelly Rowland both launching solo careers, making this one of their last years together until they reformed.
+The group were to go on hiatus the following year, with Beyoncé and Kelly Rowland both launching solo careers, making this one of their last years together until they reformed.

 Jennifer Lopez was the other artist with five top ten entries, including the charity single.
 "Love Don't Cost a Thing" scaled the chart to reach number one, while "Play" and "Ain't It Funny" reached number three and "I'm Real" ranked at number four.

 Steps were one of four acts who had four hit singles in 2001, the best of these both double-A side singles.
 "Chain Reaction"/"One for Sorrow (Tony Moran US Remix)" and "It's the Way You Make Me Feel" peaked at number two.
 Of their other singles, "Here and Now / You'll Be Sorry" reached number 4 and "Words Are Not Enough"/"I Know Him So Well" took fifth position on the chart.

 Bono and The Edge, both from the band U2, also featured on "What's Going On" and recorded three top 10 singles with their band.
 "Stuck in a Moment You Can't Get Out Of" had the most chart success, peaking at number two in February.
 "Elevation" reached number three in July and their final hit of the year was "Walk On", making number five in December.
 Finally, Usher made the top 10 on three occasions in 2001: the American singer took "Pop Ya Collar" to number 2, "U Remind Me" charted one place lower and "U Got It Bad" landed at number five in October.

 Dido was one of a number of artists with 3 top-ten entries, including "Stan", "Here with Me" and Thank You".
 Blue, Mis-Teeq, Samantha Mumba, Robbie Williams and Stereophonics were among the other artists who had multiple top 10 entries in 2001.